 For AQA History, at both AS and A level, you need to know how to write two types of essay – a block essay and a point-by-point essay.
-To be able to structure AQA history essays you’ll need to know what are these essay styles and where to use them.
+To be able to structure AQA history essays you’ll need to know these essay styles and where to use them.

 Essentially, all the AQA essay questions at both AS and A level ask you to argue ‘for or against’ a hypothesis.
 They will look something like this: